Restaurant temporarily closed from November 23, 2020 to February 28, 2021.

 The "Beyeler Restaurant im Park" opens under a new name.
 The Spanish design studio Casa Muñoz has designed the guest rooms of the Berower Villa including the restaurant and fireplace room in such a way that a stimulating dialogue develops between the historical character of the house and the contemporary interior design.
 Under the new management of Helen Dienel, the culinary concept has also been revamped.

-The menu allows guests to choose between an a la carte menu and an constantly-changing lunch menu.
+The cuisine of the restaurant draws from the richness of its surroundings.
+The menu gives guests the opportunity to discover old and new favourite dishes.
 A large selection of cakes is available to accompany coffee, which, in future, will be prepared in barista quality.
-The kitchen serves hot delicacies until 5 pm.
 The wine list is based on the surrounding area, but also offers a good selection of wines from the regions from the rest of Europe.

 Mon. - Sun.
 10.00 a.m. – 6.00 p.m.

 Tel. +41 (0)61 645 97 70

 Unfortunately we are unable to take bookings.
 We thank you for your understanding.

 The villa in Berower Park, overlooking the sculptures of Ellsworth Kelly and Alexander Calder, was the starting point for the design concept.

 The jute-covered walls, a tribute to the original use of the villa as a summer house, are painted in the dining room with lime white paint and in the fireplace room in light lime green, which ensures a homely atmosphere and good acoustics.